 The Nordic countries are part of the Schengen agreement and are committed to lenient rules on personal imports of medicines.
 As a rule, you can bring in medicines from Nordic countries for your own personal use up to a maximum corresponding to one year of use.

 How to appeal

-If a social welfare customer is not satisfied with the service, assistance, care or treatment they receive, he or she can
+If as a social welfare customer you are not satisfied with the service, assistance, care or treatment you receive, you can

 - contact the head of the office that made the decision